davatorium/rofi/doc/theme3/specification.md

 }
 ```

-Each section inherits the properties of it parents and it own properties are added.
-If the property is specified both in
+Each section inherits the properties of it parents.
+If the property is
-the parent as in the child, the childs property has priority.
+specified both in the parent, or the global section, as in the child, the
+childs property has priority.
-So `#window mainbox` will contain all properties of `#window` and `#window mainbox`.
+So `#window mainbox` will contain all properties of `#window` and `#window
+mainbox`.

 In the following example:
 ```css